freekalmykia/oiradcongress.org/content/pages/about.md

   heading:  "Ending Moscow's Imperialism  by way of an Independent and Democratic Kalmykia."
   subheader: "About Congress"
   image: "/images/about/about-header.jpg"
+doc_section:
+  heading: "Documents"
+  docs:
+    - name: "Declaration on State Independence of the Republic of Kalmykia"
+      link: "/docs/declaration-of-independence"
 partner_section:
   heading: "Organizations and activist groups of captive nations"
   partners: